-Albert N. Mitchell II is the Founder and Executive Director of the New Jersey Minority Educational Development (NJ MED).
+Albert N. Mitchell II, is the Founder and CEO of the New Jersey Minority Educational Development (NJ MED).
 He is also one of the country’s most successful inner-city youth program architects.
-His accomplishments include designing programs for Universities, State Health Departments, School Districts, Police Departments, Recreation Departments, and Housing Authorities.
+His accomplishments include designing programs for universities, state health deparments, school districts, police departments, recreation departments, and housing authorities.

-He attended Rutgers University, New Jersey and has appeared frequently on television and radio shows.
+He attended Rutgers University, New Jersey and has appeared frequently on television and radio.
 Mr. Mitchell is also known nationally for his skills as a market research analyst.
-His former clients include: the United States Mini-soccer Federation (USMF), the Soccer Association for Youth (SAY), R&R Associates (publishers), and the United States Soccer Federation (USSF).
+His former clients include: the United States Mini-soccer Federation (USMF), the Soccer Association for Youth (SAY), R&R Associates, and the United States Soccer Federation (USSF).

-In twenty years, Mr. Mitchell has developed NJ MED as a worldwide brand and developed partnerships with over 200 local, national and international organizations.
-He shares a strong faith-base and community-focused philosophy of understanding the non-profit sector.
-And plans to, lead NJ MED programs and services to over 160 countries, by the year 2025.
+In twenty years, Mr. Mitchell has developed NJ MED as a worldwide brand and developed partnerships with over 200 local, national, and international organizations.
+He shares a strong faith-based and community-focused philosophy of understanding the non-profit sector.
+He plans to lead NJ MED programs and services to over 160 countries by the year 2025.

 Shomari Moore, Program Director

-Shomari Moore, MD, former collegian football star at Kentucky University, and NCAA National Basketball Champions in 2012, with the Kentucky Men’s Basketball team, as an assistant strengthen and conditioning coach.
-Mr. Moore also captured his master degree in Kinesiology & Health Promotion in 2012.
+Shomari Moore, MD, is a former collegian football star at Kentucky University and was the assistant strength and conditioning coach for the NCAA National Basketball Champions in 2012, the Kentucky Men’s Basketball team.
+In the same year, Mr. Moore also captured his master degree in Kinesiology & Health Promotion.

 Mr. Moore serves NJ MED as the US Program Director for Health and Community Outreach.
-Mr. Moore is in charge of developing relationships with institutions of Higher Education and Medical Care.
+He is in charge of developing relationships with institutions of higher education and medical care.
 He currently works with over 70 national brands in providing health care supplies.

 Mr. Moore is also a graduate of NJ MED’s 100% Graduation Rate Program – the Class of 2004